John-Abbott-College/6P3-Notes/labs/reterminal-devices/index.md

 In this part, we will control the reTerminal LEDs using the `seeed-python-reterminal` library written by the reTerminal team.
-These libraries are basically more-robust versions of what we wrote in Part 3 -- you can see how they are implemented if you click the library link and navigate to the source folder.
+These libraries are basically more-robust versions of what we wrote in Part 3 -- you can see how they are implemented if you click the [view the source code](https://github.com/Seeed-Studio/Seeed_Python_RPi) and navigate to the source folder.

 ### Setup<a name="setup-2"></a>